Last Updated on December 24, 2020 by Janet Frost

 - Marlborough in New Zealand

-Distilled spirits (such as brandy, whisky, rum, or vodka) are created from wine (or other fermented fruit juice) or a starchy material (grain) that has first been brewed.
-So naturally winemakers and brewers find that they have the perfect left-over by-products to venture into distilling.
-This past summer we visited Grey Wolf Winery / Krobar Distilling in Paso Robles, California and learned a bit about the process.
-See my post on the boozy trips here.
+Distilled spirits such as whiskey or vodka are created from either fermented fruit juice, such as wine, or from a grain that has first been brewed.
+So naturally winemakers and brewers find that they have the perfect leftover by-products to venture into distilling.
+Here are some possible distillery regions that would make for great boozy trips:

 - United States.
 See this article on The Travel Channel for the Top Ten Craft Distilleries in U.S. Not surprisingly, several of the spots are also well-known wine and beer regions.

 - Scotch Whiskey in Scotland.
 Recently we have been bingeing on the Outlander series set in 18th century Scotland.
 Also our son is a Scotch drinker.
 So this Christmas I hit the Scotch aisle at the liquor store.
-After a 45 min tutorial from the store’s “scotch-guy”, I came home with a bottle of Battlehill Scotch and a burning desire to visit the Scotch regions of Scotland!!!
+After a 45 min tutorial from the store’s “scotch-guy”, I came home with a burning desire to visit the Scotch regions of Scotland!!!

 - Tequila in Jalisco, Mexico.
 Check out this Tequila Trail article in Travel and Leisure.

 - Bourbon Whiskey in Kentucky.
 It’s big business for the Bluegrass State.
-But more than industry, Bourbon is a culture, a part of American history and heritage built by generations of Kentuckians from as early as the late 18th century.
+Bourbon is a culture, a part of American history and heritage built by generations of Kentuckians.
 Follow the Bourbon Trail throughout Kentucky, visiting the large iconic and the tiny craft distilleries.